Foreign Travel Advice Laos

 International clinics, large hospitals and larger pharmacies in Laos can supply most prescription medication.
 In remoter areas this may be more difficult.

 The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.
-Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in Laos
+Healthcare in Laos

-Medical care in Laos is basic and outside the capital there are no reliable facilities to deal with medical emergencies.
+Medical care in Laos can be basic and outside the capital there are no reliable facilities to deal with medical emergencies.
 Medical evacuation is difficult to organise and very expensive.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 You may be asked to pay for an ambulance and any treatment you need in advance.
 Make sure you get a receipt to use for insurance claims.